List of current champions in CyberFight

 CyberFight is a professional wrestling promotion based in Shinjuku, Tokyo.
 The company promotes several championships and title reigns are either determined by professional wrestling matches or are awarded to a wrestler, as a result of the culmination of various scripted storylines.

-CyberFight was founded as an umbrella promotion for four promotions which are regarded as brands, in a similar manner to the WWE brand extension.
-The four promotions are DDT Pro-Wrestling (DDT), Pro Wrestling Noah (Noah), Tokyo Joshi Pro Wrestling (TJPW) and Ganbare☆Pro-Wrestling (GanPro).
+CyberFight was founded as an umbrella promotion for three promotions which are regarded as brands, in a similar manner to the WWE brand extension.
+The three promotions are DDT Pro-Wrestling (DDT), Pro Wrestling Noah (Noah) and Tokyo Joshi Pro-Wrestling (TJPW).

+There are currently 19 championships in CyberFight.
 DDT features six active singles championships, one active tag team championship, one active six-man tag team championship and one active ten-man tag team championship.
 Four of those titles carry the letters "KO-D", standing for "King of DDT", and are regarded as the promotion's primary titles.
-Noah features three active singles championships and two active tag team championships, all of which carry the letters "GHC", after Noah's governing body, Global Honored Crown.
+Noah features five active singles championships and two active tag team championships, all of which carry the letters "GHC", after Noah's governing body, Global Honored Crown.
 TJPW is a women's professional wrestling promotion that features two active singles championships and one active tag team championship.
-GanPro currently features one singles championship and one upcoming tag team title.
-DDT and GanPro's titles are open to anyone, regardless of gender.